 With major urban areas housing, costs cannot simply be reduced by releasing more land for development and equally, we cannot lock up land in a way that constrains choice in housing.
 Furthermore there are other costs - to the economy in loss of productive soils, to the taxpayer/ratepayer in the costs of supply of infrastructure; and the social and cultural cost in terms of longer commutes and travel to services and community.

 If we want to provide a long term, sustainable solution, it is important to understand the demand for housing including type and location to help plan for what is needed now and in the future for communities.
-We need to expand our thinking from traditional housing types and be innovative in considering the optimal use of land already set aside for development.
+We need to expand our thinking from traditional housing types and be innovative in considering the efficient use of land already set aside for development.